solidrock-technology/docs/docs/guide/accounts/two-factor-authentication.md

 Administrator accounts **must** have 2FA enabled.
 Other account types, such as Lead Bookers, can optionally enable/disable 2FA from the Security page.
 :::

-Once you have clicked "Enable Two Factor Authentication" and confirmed your account password, you'll see the 2FA setup form.
+Once you have clicked "Enable Two-Factor Authentication" and confirmed your account password, you'll see the 2FA setup form.
 Using the authentication app you have downloaded to your device, scan the presented QR code.
 This will lead to a 6-digit code being shown on your device and this is the code you will use when logging into the system in the future.